 Includes the African and European immigrant experiences in America, the effects of slavery and urbanization, and the formation of class consciousness.
-Prerequisites: SO-121 OR UR-151, AND SO-280 AND SO-384; Course Type(s): Values, Capstone, Writing Intensive, Pluralism.
+Prerequisites: SO-121 OR UR-151, AND SO-280 AND SO-384; Course Type(s): Values, Capstone, Writing Intensive, Pluralism, Core curriculum course.

-AS-443.
-Black Theology.
+AS-428.
+Literature of East and West Africa.
 3 Credits.